glvnst/shelltools/docker-vm/README.md

 # docker-vm

-simple utility for reporting information about the docker desktop vm
+utility for reporting information about the docker desktop virtual machine (including `df`, and `top`)

 ## Usage